 Living in Cornwall is ideal for commuters.
-The average house sale-price is much lower than the outlining major cities like Ottawa and Montreal, but we are smack dab in the middle of both with only an hour drive each way.
-We enjoy the many benefits of a small town like less traffic, larger building lots, friendly neighbourhoods, walking distances to most shopping, transit, and recreation, allowing for less stress and rushing.
-If you don’t feel like driving into Ottawa, you can quickly jump on the commuter buses offered by 417 Bus line and Evans bus line.
+The average house sale price is much lower than the outlining major cities like Ottawa and Montreal, but we are smack dab in the middle of both with only an hour drive each way.
+We enjoy the many benefits of a small town like less traffic, larger building lots, friendly neighbourhoods, walking distances to most shopping, transit, and recreation, allowing less stress and rushing.
+If you don’t feel like driving into Ottawa, you can quickly jump on the commuter buses offered by the 417 Bus line and Evans bus line.
 A monthly pass should cost around $300 (+/-), which is very affordable.
-Riding the commuter bus into the Ottawa also saves wear and tear on your vehicle, saves you money on parking, and you don’t have to deal with the morning and afternoon Ottawa 417 traffic.
-There are also many commuter pick up and drop off locations in S.D&G like St. Andrews, Avonmore, Alexandria, and Morrisburg to name a few.
+Riding the commuter bus into Ottawa also saves wear and tear on your vehicle, saves you money on parking, and you don’t have to deal with the morning and afternoon Ottawa 417 traffic.
+There are also many commuters pick-up and drop-off locations in S.D&G like St. Andrews, Avonmore, Alexandria, and Morrisburg, to name a few.

-If you feel adventurous, we border onto Upstate New York and have quick access to the Seaway international border crossing.
+We border onto Upstate New York and have quick access to the Seaway international border crossing if you feel adventurous.
 Our newly constructed low-level bridge gives you access to larger cities like Plattsburgh, Albany, Syracuse and New York City and is all within reasonable driving distances.
 Or, a quick 20 minutes to Massena New York or Akwesasne Mohawk Casino for an afternoon of shopping and fun.
-If you are interested in visiting Manhattan from Cornwall, I would recommend driving to Albany, NY and hopping onto the Amtrak train from Albany-Rensselaer, to Penn Station.
-The train is a less stressful way of getting to visit the Big Apple and avoiding the ridiculous yellow cab drivers.
+If you are interested in visiting Manhattan from Cornwall, I recommend driving to Albany, NY and hopping onto the Amtrak train from Albany-Rensselaer, to Penn Station.
+The train is a less stressful way of visiting the Big Apple and avoiding the ridiculous yellow cab drivers.

 Cornwall is known to have the best pizza around.
 Just ask anyone who has tasted a Riverside, Louis, North End, Cornwall BBQ, Olympic or King George Pizzeria why they keep coming back for more.
 I have heard of these famous little restaurants sending their pizzas to various locations worldwide so everyone can have a taste of Cornwall’s best-known secret, our pizza.
 Our pizza is so famous we sell world-famous Cornwall pizza t-shirts.

-The 1930-the 1960s brought another boom to our city with the introduction of the Domtar paper and pulp mill.
+The 1930-the 1960s brought another boom to our city by introducing the Domtar paper and pulp mill.
 It provided an opportunity to employ many locals, which set the demand for "baby-boom" housing.
 Our famous local builders like Menard Bros & Associates, J.F.
-Markell Homes, Bourgon Construction and Grant Marion Construction focused on craftsman style homes, with the majority being three-bedroom bungalows.
-These quality built homes were constructed quickly and used newly introduced building materials like; no corrode lateral sewer, a.k.a; coal tar impregnated wood fibre, vermiculite insulation, and aluminum wiring.
-These are now the top three construction materials known to cause many red flags and homeowner repairs due to the home buyer's home inspection reports.
-A professional Cornwall Realtor is the best person to navigate you through how to spot and address these issues potentially should you be interested in purchasing a home here.
-These cozy brick bungalows are very sought after by the retiree or a first home buyer even today and are found in family-friendly areas of our city like Riverdale, Dover Heights and Glenview Heights.
+Markell Homes, Bourgon Construction and Grant Marion Construction focused on craftsman-style homes, with the majority being three-bedroom bungalows.
+These quality homes were constructed quickly and used newly introduced building materials like; no corrode lateral sewer, a.k.a; coal tar impregnated wood fibre, vermiculite insulation, and aluminum wiring.
+These are now the top three construction materials that cause many red flags and homeowner repairs due to the home buyer's home inspection reports.
+A professional Cornwall Realtor is the best person to navigate how to spot and address these issues if you are interested in purchasing a home here.
+Even today, these cozy brick bungalows are very sought after by the retiree or a first home buyer and are found in family-friendly areas of our city like Riverdale, Dover Heights, and Glenview Heights.

 The city is growing.
 Even though the Canadian Census indicates that our population isn’t rapidly increasing, we have unique townships expanding, growing and evolving.
-The network of villages and towns surrounding Cornwall help make the city a local hotspot for business, commerce, media and services.
-Stormont, Dundas and Glengarry are all rich in culture and have many reasons why you would want to live or play in them.
+Cornwall villages and towns network helps make the city a local hotspot for business, commerce, media, and services.
+Stormont, Dundas and Glengarry are all rich in culture and have many reasons you would want to live or play in them.
 For more information on these townships, refer back to my blog posts on HomeGeeks.ca.